 PhD Guidelines

-A completed PhD consists of coursework, qualifying exams and thesis/project proposal approval, independent research and analysis, and an oral thesis/project defense.
-PhD research in Cultural Studies may take the form of Research Creation, Community-based Research, “traditional” monograph-style PhD, or Portfolio PhD.
+A completed PhD consists of coursework, qualifying exams and thesis/project proposal approval, independent research and analysis, and an oral defense.
+PhD research in Cultural Studies should be based on a deliberate choice of method(s), theoretical framework(s), and audience(s), and may be presented in a “traditional” monograph-style format, or in a portfolio format.

 Students should consult with their supervisor(s) about course selection.
 All doctoral students are expected to take CUST 902 (Cultural Studies Colloquium) and 4 one-term (3.0 unit) graduate courses in Year 1, including CUST 803 and at least one other CUST course.
 Other courses may be within CUST or selected from graduate courses taught in various units across the university.
 It is our hope that some courses and assignments will serve to broaden students’ knowledge, while others will lead in a more focused way towards the Qualifying Exam and thesis/project work.